| - | - | Which Way Is Up? | - | - |

 such frills, forcing the

-hapless party to rely on teleport spells, wishes,
+hapless party to rely on teleport spells,

-would ever conceive of using one on a door
+spells (if anyone would ever conceive of using one on a door

 which opens easily — to

-another room that is), or even divine intervention.
-Note that a dispel1
+another room that is), or even DIVINE

 magic spell would cause every room except C to